centau/ecr/api/Registry.md

 - **Type**

     ```lua
-    function Registry:track<T, U...>(toTrack: T, includes: U...): Observer<T, U...>
+    function Registry:track<T...>(...: T...): Observer<T...>
     ```

 - **Details**

-    Only changes made to the component given as the first argument are tracked, subsequent arguments are only included when iterating just like a `View`.
+    Tracks all components in the argument list.

-    The observer will return entities that:
+    The observer will only return entities that:

     1. Are assigned the component when they previously did not own it.
-    2. Have the component's value changed.
+    2. Have the component value changed.
-    3. Have all other components specified at the time of iteration.
+    3. Have all components specified in the observer at the time of iteration.

     When an observer is first created, it treats all current entities with the given components in the registry as newly changed.

-    > ⚠️ After iterating over an observer and processing the changes, call [`Observer:clear()`](Observer#clear) to clear all changes so you do not reprocess the same changes again.
+    > ⚠️ After iterating over an observer and processing the changes, call [`Observer:clear()`](Observer#clear.md) to clear all changes so you do not reprocess the same changes again.

 ---

 ### size()

-Returns the current amount of valid entities in the registry.
+Returns the current amount of entities in the registry.

 - **Type**